'Forever chemicals' are in takeout food containers. Should you worry? | CBC News

 If you bought a salad bowl for lunch in a compostable cardboard container, that greener choice may have come with a dash of "forever chemicals" called PFAS — and so do other kinds of paper food packaging in Canada, a new study suggests.

 Should you worry?
-Here's a closer look at what those chemicals are, what food packaging they're found in most, and what the findings of the study mean.
+Here's a closer look at what those chemicals are, what food packaging they're found in most and what the findings of the study mean.

 What are 'forever chemicals'?